goruck/nilm/README.md

 ### Model Quantization

 I quantized the model’s weights and activation functions from Float32 to INT8 using TensorFlow Lite to improve inference performance on edge hardware, including the Raspberry Pi and the Google Edge TPU.
-See [convert_keras_to_tflite.py](./ml/convert_keras_to_tflite.py) for the code that does this quantization.
-You may observed a slight degradation in performance after quantization but this is acceptable for most use cases.
-The quantized results are shown in the tables below, where $R_{x86}$ is the inference rate on a 3.8 GHz x86 machine using eight tflite interpreter threads XNNPACK and $R_{\pi}$ is the inference rate on a Raspberry Pi 4.
+See [convert_keras_to_tflite.py](./ml/convert_keras_to_tflite.py) for the code that does this quantization which also uses [TFLite's quantization debugger](https://www.tensorflow.org/lite/performance/quantization_debugger) to check how well each layer in the model was quantized.
+The quantized inference results are shown in the tables below, where $R_{x86}$ is the inference rate on a 3.8 GHz x86 machine using eight tflite interpreter threads with XNNPACK and $R_{\pi}$ is the inference rate on a Raspberry Pi 4.
+You will observed a slight degradation in performance after quantization but this is acceptable for most use cases.

 |Appliance|$F1\uparrow$|$MCC\uparrow$|$ACC\uparrow$|$MAE$ $(W)$ $\downarrow$|$SAE\downarrow$|$NDE\downarrow$|$EpD_e$ ($\%$)|$R_{x86}$ ($Hz$)|$R_{\pi}$ ($Hz$)|
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |